meme-farmer-studios/mc-memecoins/README.md

-# mc-memecoins
+# memecoins for minecraft
- custom coin item for minecraft 1.21.1
+custom coin item for minecraft 1.21.1 designed for memecraft 2